Moritz-Grimm/elon-sort/README.md

 # elon-sort

 Elon-Sort is a next-gen algorithm designed to eventually sort arrays.
 A collection of elon-sort implementations in different languages.
 I’ll expand this collection every time I’m bored.
+This repo is an implementation of [this meme](https://programmerhumor.io/algorithm-memes/elon-sort-6vad).

 ## How elon-sort works